Laura-Tavares/Important/Trimming.md

 #### Example of use:
 Here is going to be used **Trim galore** (a wrapper around Cutadapt and FastQC to consistently apply adapter and quality trimming to FastQ files).

-That are plenty of params that can be used (that are described on the doccumentation).
+That are plenty of params that can be used (that are described on the documentation).

 When using *small-RNA sequencing data*, for example, maybe it is interesting to look at reads that have a certain lenght.
 Here it is being used *-- lenght* to determine the minimum size and *--max_lenght* for the maximum size.